nathanpua/SC1015/README.md

 this is our SC1015 mini project which focuses on analysing the used car market in Singapore to help buyers decide if a used car is worth it or not.
 We focused on data retrieved from Sgcarmart.com which is the largest website for used car listings in Singapore.
 For detailed walkthrough, please view the source code in order from:

-1.Data Collection
+1. Data Collection
-2.Data Cleaning and Visualisation
+2. Data Cleaning and Visualisation
-3.Regession Analysis
+3. Regession Analysis

 ### CONTRIBUTORS
 ---